Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviews/C#_Coding_guideline.md

 **Purpose:**

-To ensure proper use of Dependency Injection (DI) in ASP.NET Core controllers by using the primary constructor pattern.
-This guideline helps avoid common mistakes, such as incorrect usage of the `in` keyword, ensuring seamless integration with ASP.NET Core’s DI system.
+To ensure proper use of Dependency Injection (DI) in ASP.NET Core controllers by utilizing the primary constructor pattern.
+This guideline helps prevent common mistakes, such as the incorrect use of the in keyword, ensuring seamless integration with ASP.NET Core's DI system.

 ### 4.1.
 Guideline

-When injecting dependencies like `ILogger<T>` into a controller's primary constructor, avoid using the `in` keyword for parameters.
-This will allow ASP.NET Core's Dependency Injection to function properly and avoid runtime errors related to `ByRef` types.
-Understand that the `in` keyword should only be used for performance optimization in specific cases where passing a large value type by reference is required.
-It enforces read-only behavior, which is suitable for immutable value types but not for reference types.
+When injecting dependencies like `ILogger<T>` into a controller's primary constructor, avoid using the in keyword for parameters.
+This will ensure that ASP.NET Core's Dependency Injection functions properly and avoids runtime errors related to ByRef types.
+The in keyword should only be used for performance optimization when passing a large value type by reference, enforcing read-only behavior, which is ideal for immutable value types but not suitable for reference types.

 - **Use `in` for Large Value Types:** Employ the `in` keyword to pass large value types (e.g., structs) by reference, optimizing for performance where necessary.
 - **Avoid `in` for Reference Types:** Do not use the `in` keyword for reference types (e.g., classes or interfaces) as they are already passed by reference.
 Applying `in` can lead to runtime errors.